The Trials of Apollo: The Tower Of Nero

-The Tower of Nero is the fifth and final book of The Trials of Apollo.
-It was released on October 6, 2020.

-While returning to New York, Apollo and Meg encounter an amphisbaena, which recites the second stanza of the terza rima prophecy.
+Released on October 6, 2020, The Tower of Nero begins when Apollo and Meg are returning to New York.
+They encounter an amphisbaena, which recites the second stanza of the terza rima prophecy.
 They are attacked by a Gaul working for Nero, Luguselwa, or Lu, and her germani.
 Lu turns out to be on their side and helps them escape.
-The trio reaches the Upper East Side and they decide to go to Percy Jackson for help, but soon learn that Percy and his girlfriend Annabeth Chase are on the West Coast.
+The trio reaches the Upper East Side and they decide to go to Percy Jackson for help, but soon learn that Percy and Annabeth Chase are on the West Coast.
 They stage a fight against Lu with Apollo pushing Lu off the building so that Nero believes that she is still on his side, as Nero can see them through a security camera installed in a nearby building.
 Apollo and Meg reach Camp Half-Blood and the Grey Sisters recite another couplet of the terza rima prophecy.
 They find out that Chiron has gone to a meeting with gods from other pantheons, including Bastet from The Kane Chronicles and Mímir from Magnus Chase and the Gods of Asgard, to discuss a common problem.

 Apollo, after fainting due to exhaustion on arrival, has a dream in which he sees Lu telling Nero about their escape and Nero giving an ultimatum to Meg and Apollo to surrender within two days or else Manhattan will burn.
 The next day, Apollo, Meg, Apollo's son Will Solace, and Will's boyfriend Nico di Angelo, go to meet Rachel Elizabeth Dare, an oracle.
 She warns them about some cattle that are standing outside.
 After they discuss a way to sabotage Nero's Greek fire vats with the help of the troglodytes, a species of good diggers, Rachel suddenly spouts the final couplet of the prophecy, but Python has meddled with it.
 The cattle, revealed to be the Tauri Silvestres, attack, and the five manage to escape.
 Nico helps them reach the troglodytes via shadow travel, and Will is revealed to have the power to glow in the dark.

 At the troglodytes' encampment underground, they decide that Will, Nico, and Rachel will go with the troglodytes to disable the vats and alert Camp Half-Blood, while Meg and Apollo surrender themselves to get closer to Nero's fasces, the source of his power and immortality, and destroy it.
 However, it is revealed that Nero already knew of their plan.
 Lu's hands are cut off, and she and Apollo are thrown in prison, while Meg is forced by Nero to go to her old room in the Imperial Residences inside the Tower of Nero.